-All medical necessity decisions about proposed admission and/or treatment for members in the FFS benefit are made by the LMHP/Care Manager with Magellan of Virginia after receiving a sufficient description of the current clinical features of the individual's condition that have been gathered from a face-to-face evaluation of the individual by a qualified LMHP.
+All medical necessity decisions about proposed admission and/or treatment for members in the FFS benefit are made by the FFS service authorization contractor after receiving a sufficient description of the current clinical features of the individual's condition that have been gathered from a face-to-face evaluation of the individual by a qualified LMHP.
 Medical necessity decisions about each individual case are based on the clinical features of the individual relative to the individual's socio-cultural environment, the medical necessity criteria, and the validated service resources that are available to the individual.
-The Magellan of Virginia medical necessity criteria is posted https://www.magellanofvirginia.com/for-providers/provider-tools/magellanonline medical-necessity-criteria/.
-In instances when Magellan of Virginia recognizes that a full array of services is not available to the individual or when a medically necessary level of aftercare does not exist (e.g., rural locations), Magellan of Virginia will support the individual through extra-contractual benefits, or authorize a higher than otherwise necessary level of care to ensure that services are available that will meet the individual's essential needs for safe and effective treatment.
-See Appendix C for service authorization information.
-Providers under contract with Magellan of Virginia should consult the National Provider Handbook, the Virginia Provider Handbook or contact Magellan of Virginia.